-No one asks to be stalked, but it's a common experience for many college students; in fact, 12% of students are impacted by stalking.
-Stalking refers to repeated and threatening behavior directed toward a person that leads to concern or fear about personal safety.
-Individual stalking behaviors are not necessary illegal or against university policy (e.g., texting, waiting for someone outside a classroom).
+Stalking refers to repeated, threatening behavior that leads to concern or fear about personal safety.
+Individual stalking behaviors are not necessarily illegal or against university policy (e.g., texting, waiting for someone outside a classroom).
 However, when these acts are unwanted, there can be an implied threat in the repetition of behavior and tone of contact.

-Stalking is a serious and dangerous situation.
-The threat a stalker poses can escalate over time and often involves physical violence.
-However, stalking commonly goes underreported because many stalkers employ activities that seem to be harmless.
-For example, stalkers may call on the phone repeatedly or leave gifts.
-It is necessary to look at the context in which a stalker is behaving and to trust one's instinct when a person's activities, perhaps harmless when seen out of context, cross the border into obsessive, threatening, or harmful actions.
-It is important to recognize that stalking poses a serious threat.
+Stalking is serious and dangerous.
+Stalking behaviors can escalate over time and may involve physical violence.
+However, stalking often goes underreported, because many stalkers employ activities that may seem to be harmless.
+For example, stalkers may call or text repeatedly or leave gifts.
+It is necessary to recognize patterns of behavior that are obsessive, threatening or harmful.

-If someone's pattern of behavior frightens you, you can work with a VAV Counselor to learn about your rights and create a safety plan.
+If someone's pattern of behavior frightens you, you can work with a Voices Against Violence counselor to learn about your rights and create a safety plan.

 Stalking and Social Media